Proahmedjaved/proahmedjaved/README.md

 Hi 👋 My name is Ahmed Javed
 ============================

-Python Developer
+Software Engineer
 ----------------

-I have been working as a backend engineer and machine learning engineer for the last 2 years.
-I can develop REST APIs, along with complex backend logic that will provide a seamless integration experience.
-I also have DevOps experience on Digital Ocean, AWS and Vultr.
-I can create complex application architectures.
+With over four years of experience as a Backend Engineer, Software Architect, and Technical Team Lead, I specialize in developing robust REST APIs and complex backend logic to ensure seamless integration experiences.
+My expertise extends to DevOps, with a proven track record of deploying and managing scalable application architectures on platforms such as Digital Ocean, AWS, and Vultr.
+I am adept at creating intricate application architectures and leading technical teams to meet diverse client needs.

 * 🌍  I'm based in Lahore, Pakistan
 * ✉️  You can contact me at [ahmedjaved701@gmail.com](mailto:ahmedjaved701@gmail.com)